hristovs/FYP/README.md

-This will run the emulator with NLSR security enabled which is just one of many security schemes that can be implemented.
-That one is the default one.
+This will run the emulator with NLSR security enabled which is just one of many security schemas that can be implemented.
+NLSR Security is the default one, it creates certificates for all entities and their NLSR instances.